yaleux/yaleui/src/styleguide/index.md

 Text is core to the content of your page, so making it accessible to everyone is important.
 Here are some general guidelines to follow.

+<p>It's best practice to avoid line lengths of fewer than 50 characters or greater than 120 characters.
+Line lengths of 80 characters are ideal.</p>
+<p>Avoid <code>&lt;del&gt;</code>, <code>&lt;s&gt;</code>, and <code>&lt;ins&gt;</code> tags, as screen readers do not alert the user at all that text contained within these tags are special.
+Some but not all screen readers will give special emphasis to text contained within <code>&lt;em&gt;</code> and <code>&lt;strong&gt;</code> tags.</p>
+<p>Avoid styling non-link text with underlines.
+Some readers will mistake underlined texts for links, and may become confused and try to click on the unerlined text.
+Also, avoid styling test with to blink, scroll, or have a line through it.</p>

 ### Text vs. Images

 Prefer using actual text over text inside a graphic.
 Assistive technologies can't read an image, and the text in an image can't be resized by a browser, like normal text.
 If an image has text that needs to be read, add it in the `alt` attribute of the image.